WhirlScript/Docs/guide/getting-started/grammar-and-types.md

 println(g); The built-in println function.
 ```

-Global quantities will not be modified identifiers after compilation.
+Final quantities will not be modified identifiers after compilation.
 That is to say, you can directly call it in `raw` statements.
 But we recommend using template syntax to directly splice commands.

 ### Constants